cardboardcode/door_adapter_template/README.md

 ## **What Is This?**

-A mock RMF Door Adapter.
+A mock RMF Door Adapter that simulates the behaviour of a real door without the need to rely on external vendor-specific APIs.

 ## **Table of Contents**